 Objective: To provide for the development and improvement of appropriate mixed uses that allow for the development of Thomastown as a focus for local services, while sustaining and strengthening the function of the town centre as the principal location for retail and commercial uses.
-Permissible Uses: A wide range of uses may be accommodated subject to other policies of this plan, including smaller neighbourhood centre type services (e.g. local shops/convenience retail), and for other uses that would complement as opposed to unduly compete with the vitality and viability of the town centre.
-In accordance with 'Retail Planning Guidelines for Planning Authorities', the Council will seek to encourage the economic and environmental development of the town by focusing new retail/commercial uses in the town centre within the Mixed Use/Town
+Permissible Uses: A wide range of uses may be accommodated subject to other policies of this plan, that would complement as opposed to unduly compete with the vitality and viability of the town centre.
+In accordance with 'Retail Planning Guidelines for Planning Authorities', the Council will seek to encourage the economic and environmental development of the town by focusing new retail/commercial uses in the town centre within the Mixed Use zoning areas, and by restricting developments in out-of-town locations to those which would not affect the viability of the town centre.

-Centre zoning areas, and by restricting developments in out-of-town locations to those which would not affect the viability of the town centre.
 Open for Consideration: Dwellings, retailing, wholesale outlets, offices, public buildings or places of assembly, cultural or educational buildings, recreational buildings, hotels, motels, guest houses, clubs, private garages, open spaces, public service installations, medical and related consultants, restaurants, car parks, take-aways, workshop or light industry, retail warehousing, take-away, public houses, halls or discotheques, advertising panels and other uses as permitted and open for consideration in residential zoning.